Our Services

 ADHD Assessments for Adult ADHD

-• CAARS-2 (Conners’ Adult ADHD Rating Scales): Examines how ADHD impacts daily life and relationships.
+• CAARS-2 (Conners’ Adult ADHD Rating Scales): This assessment examines how ADHD impacts your daily life and relationships, providing valuable insights into the challenges you face.

-• Brown EF/A (Executive Function/Attention): Focuses on executive functioning, addressing areas like memory, time management, and task organization.
+• Brown EF/A (Executive Function/Attention): This tool focuses on executive functioning, helping identify difficulties with memory, time management, and task organization.

-• DIVA-5 (Diagnostic Interview for ADHD in Adults): Aligns your experiences with current ADHD diagnostic criteria in the DSM-5TR to ensure an accurate diagnosis.
+• DIVA-5 (Diagnostic Interview for ADHD in Adults): Using the latest ADHD diagnostic criteria from the DSM-5TR, this structured interview aligns your experiences with clinical standards to ensure an accurate diagnosis.

 Diagnostic Criteria and Guidelines